When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Safety First

-Mix two tablespoons of oxalic acid with eight ounces of hot water.
-Moisten a rag in the solution and apply it to the damaged surface.
-Now, leave the sill to dry.
-If the stain remains, repeat the process.
+Mix two tablespoons of the acid with eight ounces of hot water.
+Dip a rag or brush into the solution and apply it to the stain.
+Let it sit until the wood brightens, then rinse and wipe dry.
+You may need to repeat this step for stubborn marks.

 You Might Also Like